How I Overcame My Social Anxiety in 8 Key Steps

 My counselor actually was the only one that talked for the first 2 sessions – And I stayed completely silent because I just couldn’t form any words.
 Those first two days helped me build a level of trust towards my counselor so that later, I could open up to her.

 ** Disclaimer: This is not meant to be any medical advice, and is just my personal experience.
 Sertraline is the medication that worked for me, but it is by no means a right fit for everyone.
-Consult with a professional psychologist for the best advice. **
+Consult with a professional psychiatrist for the best advice. **

 I was slowly introduced to it with increasing concentrations as I went.
 At first, it didn’t do much except give me a bunch of unpleasant side effects: But it was when I hit a specific concentration that I started to feel calmer and the side effects died down to practically nothing.